 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 - Information on where antenatal care will be offered and by whom, including choice of providers where available and information about antenatal screening.

 - The choice of attending antenatal classes.

-- Written information about antenatal care, including the book 'The Pregnancy Book' available from Health Departments.
-Patients who suffer from loss of sight or hearing, learning difficulties or poor comprehension of English should have the information provided in a way that is understandable to them.
+- Written information about antenatal care - for example, the book "The Pregnancy Book" available from Health Departments.
+Patients with loss of sight or hearing, learning difficulties or poor comprehension of English should have the information provided in a way that is understandable to them.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

 - In uncomplicated pregnancies, midwife/GP care should normally be offered, with specialist care readily available when complications occur.